dongwd016/Counterflow_Polymer/README.md

-# Quaisi One-Dimensional Counterflow Flame of Polymer Combustion
+# Quasi One-Dimensional Counterflow Flame of Polymer Combustion

 A Cantera implementation of the counterflow solid fuel regression rate calculation.
 The algorithm is given in "G. Talamantes, Characterization of polyoxymethylene as a high-density fuel for use in hybrid rocket applications, Ph.D. thesis, The Pennsylvania State University (2019)."